Macfadden Communications Group: Macfadden Publications

-Physical Culture, Bernarr Macfadden's first magazine, was based on Macfadden's interest in bodybuilding.
+Physical Culture, Bernarr Macfadden's first magazine though the company Macfadden Publications (originally The Macfadden Company, Inc.), was based on Macfadden's interest in bodybuilding.
 The launch of True Story in 1919 made the company very successful.
 Other well-known magazines, such as Photoplay and True Detective, soon followed.
 Macfadden also launched the tabloid New York Evening Graphic.
 Bernarr Macfadden withdrew from his leadership roles with the company in 1941.

-Macfadden/Bartell
+Macfadden-Bartell

-In 1961, the Bartell Broadcasting Corporation bought a controlling share in Macfadden and merged with the company, forming Macfadden/Bartell.
+In 1961, the Bartell Broadcasting Corporation bought a controlling share in Macfadden and merged with the company, forming Macfadden-Bartell.
 Bartell owned WADO New York, WOKY Milwaukee, and KCBQ San Diego.
 A share in Bartell was acquired by Downe Communications in 1967, with full control in 1969.
 Between 1969 and 1974 Downe was acquired by Charter Company.
 Bartell was fully acquired by Downe in 1976, and Downe was fully acquired by Charter in 1978.

 Downe purchased the newspaper supplement Family Weekly in 1966, and the Ladies' Home Journal and The American Home from the Curtis Publishing Company in 1968.